cloudera-labs/cloudera.cloud/site/BUILDING_DOCS.md

 For new modules, you will also want to edit the `docsrc/index.rst` file and add the module to the `toctree::` directive.

+NOTE: You must declare the `ANSIBLE_COLLECTIONS_PATH` so the document fragments, etc. can be found by Ansible.

 # Building the Site Documentation Locally